 When you use a proxy, your data traffic travels through their servers and gets a new IP.
 This is a good way to circumvent geoblocking and escape IP tracking (and all that comes with it).

 There’s an ample number of proxies used for different purposes with different protocols, but I’ll only mention the topical ones further along in this article.
+For our purposes, it’s enough to know that SOCKS5 is a commonly accepted proxy standard these days.

 HOWEVER, aside from IP change, a proxy doesn’t provide any security on the web or your network.